openslide/openslide-python/doc/index.rst

    :param str filename: the file to open
    :raises OpenSlideError: if the file is recognized by OpenSlide but an
       error occurred
-   :raises OSError: if the file is not recognized at all
+   :raises IOError: if the file is not recognized at all

 Deep Zoom support